facebook/react-native-website/docs/getting-started.md

 This page will help you install and build your first React Native app.
 If you already have React Native installed, you can skip ahead to the [Tutorial](tutorial.md).

+<strong>If you are coming from a web background</strong>, the easiest way to get started with React Native is with Expo tools because they allow you to start a project without installing and configuring Xcode or Android Studio.
+Expo CLI sets up a development environment on your local machine, and you can use [Snack](https://snack.expo.io/) to try React Native out directly in your web browser.
+The estimated time to a "Hello World" app is between 1 and 10 minutes.

+<strong>If you are familiar with native development</strong>, you will likely want to use React Native CLI.
+It requires Xcode or Android Studio to get started.
+The estimated time to a "Hello World" app between 5 minutes to 1+ hours, depending on whether you have already installed native build tools.

+It's easy to move from one CLI tool to another, so don't stress your decision too much &mdash; this "Getting Started" page isn't going anywhere.

 <div class="toggler">
   <ul role="tablist" >
     <li id="quickstart" class="button-quickstart" aria-selected="false" role="tab" tabindex="0" aria-controls="quickstarttab" onclick="displayTab('guide', 'quickstart')">
-      Quick Start
+      Expo CLI Quickstart
     </li>
     <li id="native" class="button-native" aria-selected="false" role="tab" tabindex="-1" aria-controls="nativetab" onclick="displayTab('guide', 'native')">
-      Building Projects with Native Code
+      React Native CLI Quickstart
     </li>
   </ul>
 </div>

 <block class="quickstart mac windows linux ios android" />

-[Expo](https://expo.io) is the easiest way to start building a new React Native application.
-It allows you to start a project without installing or configuring any tools to build native code - no Xcode or Android Studio installation required (see [Caveats](getting-started.md#caveats)).

 Assuming that you have [Node 8+](https://nodejs.org/en/download/) installed, you can use npm to install the Expo CLI command line utility:

 ```sh